 Located in the San Juan Mountains just west of Silverton, Ice Lake is perfect for day hikers looking for a moderate out-and-back excursion.
 Ice Lake Trail, located across from South Mineral Campground, twists through waterfalls and meadows in route to a picturesque tarn in Ice Lake Basin.

 Distance: 7.6 miles (round trip)

 4. Booth Lake, Vail

-For hikers looking to test their metal with some serious elevation gain, Booth Lake offers a challenge that’s well worth the extra effort.
+For hikers looking to test their metal with some serious elevation gain, Booth Lake, near Vail, offers a challenge that’s well worth the extra effort.
 Access to Booth Lake is gained via Booth Lake Trailhead on I-70 in Vail.
 Take a much-needed break at Booth Falls and snap a pic, before journeying on through an open meadow, thick stands of spruce and a final push to the lake’s eastern grassy shoreline.